 According to the World Health Organization, more than 15 million premature babies are born each year.
 Premature refers to a baby born before 37 weeks of gestation.
 The rate tends to increase in low-income countries.
 According to the Center for the Control and Prevention of Diseases, babies who are born preterm are at increased risk of respiratory problems, intellectual disability, among others.
-Many of these babies’ lives are at risk due to lack of intervention, or resources and intensive care.
+Many of these babies’ lives are at risk due to lack of intervention, resources or intensive care.
 It has been found that maintaining skin to skin contact with their parents for several hours a day helps these at-risk babies.

 Kangaroo care is a method that involves the mother holding her baby in diapers, while maintaining skin to skin contact.
-A blanket is used to cover the baby’s back and keep him warm.
+A blanket is used to cover the baby’s back to keep him warm.
 It’s called kangaroo care because it simulates how kangaroos carry their babies in their pouch.
 Several studies have found that kangaroo care promotes healthy development of premature babies, and can even save the lives of at-risk babies.
 Continue reading →

 Across the globe, people use tools like FaceTime and Skype to connect with family and friends.
 What about our children?
 Do they understand and grow from these on-screen interactions with loved ones?

-A team of researchers from Lafayette College, led by Professor Lauren J. Myers, Ph.D., studied 1- to 2-year olds to find out what they got out of these FaceTime interactions, looking to discover if they form relationships and learn from people via video chat.
+A team of researchers from Lafayette College, led by Professor Lauren J. Myers, Ph.D., studied 1- to 2-year-olds to find out what they got out of these FaceTime interactions, looking to discover if they form relationships and learn from people via video chat.
 In the study, 60 children under 2 years old were divided into two groups.
-Each group experienced one week of either real-time video chat interactions or pre-recorded videos of novel words, actions and patterns.
+Each group experienced one week of either real-time video chat interactions or pre-recorded videos of novel words, actions, and patterns.

 Researchers found that children paid attention and responded to both people in the video, but only responded in sync with the partner in the interactive video chat (such as imitating a clap after the person in the video did).
-Likewise – after one week of video chatting, children in the live condition learned social and cognitive information.
+Likewise, after one week of video chatting, children in the live condition learned social and cognitive information.
 For example, they preferred and recognized someone they had talked with through video-chat and they learned new words and patterns.
 Continue reading →

 Does your toddler find it hard to learn new words?
 Have you observed the environment he is exposed to when he learns?
-A new study found that too much background noise (TV, people talking or traffic blast) at home or school can make it difficult for toddlers to learn new words.
+A new study found that too much background noise (TV, people talking, or traffic blast) at home or school can make it difficult for toddlers to learn new words.

 The study, published in the journal Child Development, was led by researchers from the University of Wisconsin-Madison.
-It consisted of three experiments in which 106 children from 22 to 30 months took part in.
+It consisted of three experiments in which 106 children between 22 and 30 months old took part in.
 In the study, the toddlers were taught names of unfamiliar objects and then tested on their ability to recognize the objects when they were labeled.
 In order to understand how different levels of background noise affected the toddlers’ ability to learn, the team repeated the experiment with different amounts of background noise.

 When is the best time to start cultivating your child’s intelligence?
 Early on is optimal, when the brain is malleable and while you still exert the deciding influence over your child’s environment.
 Curiosity, persistence, motivation, and attention all can be taught early on.
-Evolution seems to have already favored these early years –your child is more receptive to your teaching due to his/her high dependence on you for their physical and emotional needs.
-Researchers have managed to identify several specific aspects of children’s environment that will influence intellectual development.
+Evolution seems to have already favored these early years –your child is more receptive to your teaching due to his high dependence on you to meet his physical and emotional needs.
+Researchers have managed to identify several specific aspects of children’s environment that will influence their intellectual development.
 Here are some steps parents can take to improve their child’s brain development and cognitive potential!

 What is baby sign language?

 Baby sign language is a communication tool that seeks to motivate babies to communicate with gestures.
-It works by using manual signing that allows babies to communicate wants and even emotions before they can talk.
+It works by using manual signing that allows babies to communicate their wants and even their emotions before they can talk.

 This form of communication decreases frustration, promotes language development, and helps increase the parent-child bond.
-The evidence regarding these claims is still limited but there has been lots of praise and positive anecdotes from parents and professionals who use this tool.
+The evidence regarding these claims is still limited, but there has been lots of praise and positive anecdotes from parents and professionals who use this tool.